MaximBacar/BlockSearchJ/README.md

 # BlockSearchJ

 BlockSearchJ is a simple Java library that allows to easily generate from a 12 word mnemonic phrase, the BIP44, BIP49 and BIP84 addresses and to get the associated BTC balance with Blochain.info API.
-It allows a simple and fast lookup of a specific mnemonic phrase.

 ### Technologies
 * [BitcoinJ](https://github.com/bitcoinj/bitcoinj#getting-started) - for bitcoin algorithms